ArduPilot/ardupilot_wiki/rover/source/docs/startstop-switch.rst

    You don't necessarily need to use a switch for this.
-If you enable the :ref:`AUTO_KICKSTART <AUTO_KICKSTART>` function you can just kick your rover [not too hard!] and APM will register the acceleration and start the vehicle automatically.
+If you enable the :ref:`AUTO_KICKSTART <AUTO_KICKSTART>` function you can just kick your rover [not too hard!] and the sensed acceleration will start the vehicle automatically.
 But if you don't want to kick your car, a switch is the way to go)

 Physical wiring